igorskyflyer/npm-astro-post-excerpt/README.md

 <h1 align="center">Post Excerpt component for 🚀 Astro</h1>

 <p align="center">
-⭐ An Astro component that renders post excerpts for your Astro blog - directly from your Markdown files! 💎
+⭐ An Astro component that renders post excerpts for your Astro blog - directly from your Markdown files.
+Astro v2 collections are supported as well! 💎
 </p>

 <br>